 Terms and phrases related to car value Meaning

-Retail value The retail value of a car is the amount a dealer is charging for a used car after it has been refurbished, following a trade-in.
-In other words, this is the price you will pay for a used car from a dealer.
+Retail value The retail value is simply the amount a dealer will charge for a used or new car.
+It’s the price you pay when you purchase a vehicle from a dealership.